neilwrobinson/nrobinson.ca/content/blog/rails-views.md

 featuredImage:
 featuredImageAlt:
 ---
 I am learning how to create and handle Rails ActionViews with multiple associations.
 There are many ways to handle associations in rails and I have not seen a consistent use of one paradigm.
-It is a challenge to think through which should come first or what associated data may already be in the database, and there is no need to recreate a create form view for this component.
+It is a challenge to think through which model should be saved first, what associated data may already be in the database that you can use ```option_from_collection_for_select``` or the fields_for method, or determine which view to modify to bring in the association.

 The key component is learning which model will load the most tables when performing the save action ```@model.save``` when handling multiple tables because of associated models.